RR-Circuits/RecRoom-Circuits/README.md

 ### Credits

-- joksulainen - went through 7 stages of life in one day, just to make the most important stuff work
+- joksulainen - went through 7 stages of life in one day, just to make the most important stuff work aka the automation wizard (and idiot)
-- Funn Punn - did a thing, I guess
+- Funn Punn - did the vast majority of things
-- CV2 community - used this (actually I'm not sure)
+- Circuits community - for using this resource and contributing guides and extra information for chips